Skip to content

 Console table height 28 to 32 inches

-Depth in tight hallway 10 to 14 inches
+Depth in a tight hallway 10 to 14 inches

-Mirror above table 4 to 8 inches above surface
+Mirror above table Usually 4 to 8 inches above the surface, adjusted for decor

-Visual clearance above silhouette 12 to 18 inches minimum
+Visual clearance above the silhouette 12 to 18 inches minimum

 If you’re building a threshold that actually works, explore our Entryway collection.
 It’s curated specifically for this transition between outside and inside.